The Atlantic Hurricane Season begins June 1st and continues to November 30th. The season sharply peaks from mid-August through mid-October.

 - If resident students or camp/conference attendees can leave the campus for home (or a friend or relative’s home), they are strongly encouraged to do so.
 Make arrangements in advance to stay at another location and plan to be there for an extended stay in case it is necessary.
 Plan to take supplies and belongings you will need for an extended stay.

-- Students should find transportation with a friend, family member, or use your personal vehicle to evacuate the campus.
+- Students should find transportation with a friend, family member, or use their personal vehicle to evacuate the campus.

 - The University will NOT provide an emergency hurricane shelter on campus.